shreevardhan97/MOREL_FIX/baselines/README.md

 OpenAI Baselines is a set of high-quality implementations of reinforcement learning algorithms.

 These algorithms will make it easier for the research community to replicate, refine, and identify new ideas, and will create good baselines to build research on top of.
 Our DQN implementation and its variants are roughly on par with the scores in published papers.
 We expect they will be used as a base around which new ideas can be added, and as a tool for comparing a new approach against existing ones.

 ## Prerequisites
 Baselines requires python3 (>=3.5) with the development headers.
 You'll also need system packages CMake, OpenMPI and zlib.
 Those can be installed as follows
 ### Ubuntu

 ```bash
 sudo apt-get update && sudo apt-get install cmake libopenmpi-dev python3-dev zlib1g-dev
 ```

 ### Mac OS X
 Installation of system packages on Mac requires [Homebrew](https://brew.sh).
 With Homebrew installed, run the following:
 ```bash
 brew install cmake openmpi
 ```

 ## Virtual environment
 From the general python package sanity perspective, it is a good idea to use virtual environments (virtualenvs) to make sure packages from different projects do not interfere with each other.
 You can install virtualenv (which is itself a pip package) via
 ```bash
 pip install virtualenv
 ```
 Virtualenvs are essentially folders that have copies of python executable and all python packages.
 To create a virtualenv called venv with python3, one runs
 ```bash
 virtualenv /path/to/venv --python=python3
 ```
 To activate a virtualenv:
 ```
 . /path/to/venv/bin/activate
 ```
 More thorough tutorial on virtualenvs and options can be found [here](https://virtualenv.pypa.io/en/stable/)

+## Tensorflow versions
+The master branch supports Tensorflow from version 1.4 to 1.14.
+For Tensorflow 2.0 support, please use tf2 branch.

 ## Installation
 - Clone the repo and cd into it: